 Tips for Visiting Niagara Falls

 - Consider visiting the falls during the offseason if it fits your vacation plans.
 More than 30 million people visit Niagara Falls annually.
 During peak times especially, it gets pretty crowded!
 If you prefer a less busy experience, the offseason is the best time to go.
+Take a look at these pictures here and see some stunning shots of Niagara Falls in Winter.

 - Many people debate whether the American or Canadian side is the best.
 The truth is that either are amazing, and you can also go to both sides if you want to take in the full experience.
 But make sure to bring your passport if you want to see the Canadian side too.